RESEARCH AWARDS

 Applicants may receive a courtesy email at the beginning of the Part 2 submission window as a reminder that the AP is open – you do not need to wait for this email to access the AP, it will open promptly at 9:00 am Eastern Time on the date indicated on the calendar.
 Emails can occasionally get caught in spam filters, for this reason non-receipt of the courtesy email does not provide grounds for an extension, nor should it be interpreted to mean that Part 1 of your application was not received.

-See the Applicant Resources on the sidebar for information on webinars and other resources.
+See the Applicant Resources on the sidebar for tutorials, an application checklist and template, and other helpful resources.

 Manage Your Award